nlugon/Model-Predicitve-Control-Rocket/readme.md

 # Model Predictive Control for Rocket
-The goal of this project is to design and implement an MPC controller that controls a simulated rocket protype.
+The goal of this project is to design and implement an MPC controller that controls a simulated rocket prototype.
 Inputs considered are rocket position, orientation, angular velocity, and linear velocity.
 Outputs considered are throttle and thrust deflection angles.

 A linear MPC controller was first implemented, for which rocket dynamics were linearized.
-Next was implemented a non linear MPC controller, and performance of both controllers was compared.
+Next was implemented a non linear MPC controller, whose performance was compared with the linear controller.

 The final goal of the project was to follow a path formed by the letters "EPFL" in the air.